 Director Since 2010

 Dr. Yehoshua (Shuki) Gleitman has served since 2001 as the managing partner of Platinum VC, a venture capital firm.
-He currently serves as chair of the board of directors of Capital Point Ltd., GLK Investment and Management Company Ltd. and GIBF - Guangzhou Israel Bio Tech Fund, and is a director of Teuza – A Fairchild Technology Venture Ltd. From 2000 until 2005, he was the chief executive officer and a director of SFKT Ltd. From 1997 until 1999, Dr. Gleitman was the chief executive officer of Ampal-American Israel Corporation.
-Prior to that he served in various senior management positions in the Israeli Government and in Israeli industry, including as director general and chief scientist of the Israel Ministry of Industry and Trade, chair of the U.S.-Israel Industrial R&D Foundation, joint chair of the U.S.-Israel Science and Technology Commission, managing director of AIMS Ltd., vice president and general manager of Elop Electro-Optic Industries Ltd.’s (Elop) marine and aerial operations and head of the Laser Branch of the Israel Ministry of Defense.
+He currently serves as the chair of the board of directors of Capital Point Ltd., of GLK Investment and Management Company Ltd., of GIBF - Guangzhou Israel Bio Tech Fund and of Teuza – A Fairchild Technology Venture Ltd., and is a director of G Medical Innovations Holdings Ltd., a company incorporated in the Cayman Islands.
+From 2000 until 2005, he was the chief executive officer and a director of SFKT Ltd. From 1997 until 1999, Dr. Gleitman was the chief executive officer of Ampal-American Israel Corporation.
+Prior to that he served in various senior management positions in the Israeli government and in Israeli industry, including as director general and chief scientist of the Israel Ministry of Industry and Trade, chair of the U.S.-Israel Industrial R&D Foundation, joint chair of the U.S.-Israel Science and Technology Commission, managing director of AIMS Ltd., vice president and general manager of Elop Electro-Optic Industries Ltd.’s (Elop) marine and aerial operations and head of the Laser Branch of the Israel Ministry of Defense.
 Dr. Gleitman serves as the honorary consul general of Singapore to Israel.
 Dr. Gleitman holds bachelor of science, master of science and PhD degrees in physical chemistry from the Hebrew University.
 Dr. Gleitman serves as the chair of the Audit Committee and the Financial Statements Review Committee of the Board and as a member of the Compensation Committee and the Corporate Governance and Nominating Committee.
 He is considered by the Board to have accounting and financial expertise under the Companies Law.

 Director Since 2000

 Dov Ninveh has served as chief financial officer and a manager in FEL since 1994 and as the general manager of Heris Aktiengesellschaft since 2012.
-He serves as a director of Dan Hotels and Etanit and as a member of the board of Freiberger.
+He serves as a member of the board of directors of Dan Hotels, Etanit and Freiberger.
 Mr. Ninveh served as a director of Elop from 1996 until 2000.
 From 1989 to 1994, he served as deputy general manager of Etanit.
 Mr. Ninveh holds a bachelors of science degree in economics and management from the Israel Institute of Technology (the Technion).